Spectrum SportsNet LA: Carriage

 Until April 2020 when AT&T agreed to carry the network, SportsNet LA had never been available to the majority of households in its service area.
 Carriage was most limited in the channel's inaugural 2014 season, when it was carried by Time Warner Cable systems in Los Angeles, Bright House Networks' system in Bakersfield, and Champion Broadband serving a small portion of the San Gabriel Valley.
 Together, these distributors covered only 30% of the market, leaving the remaining 70% without the channel.
 Coverage rose when Charter Communications added SportsNet LA in June 2015, but remained under 50 percent: about 1.8 million homes.
 DirecTV, later owned by AT&T, was the largest unsigned distributor.
 Charter acquired TWC in May 2016.

 On April 1, 2020, AT&T came to terms with Charter after a seven-year impasse (sufficiently long that some fans on social media believed the announcement was an April Fool's prank), reaching a multi-year deal to carry SportsNet LA on its video platforms, including AT&T TV/AT&T TV Now, DirecTV and U-Verse.
 The agreement brought the number of households able to view SportsNet LA to about 3 million.
 According to a Los Angeles Times analysis, DirecTV had been "hemorrhaging customers" and viewed sports as one of the few remaining reasons for customers to pay at least $100 a month for a conventional pay-TV subscription.
 "Without sports, millions of additional consumers probably would cut the pay-TV cord".
 For Charter, the deal helped stem annual losses of about $150 million on the SportsNet LA contract.

+Following Charter's acquisition of Cox Communications in August 2026, the channel would become available on their Orange County, Palos Verdes, Santa Barbara and Las Vegas systems to customers on the Contour Preferred package or higher.

-The channel remains in an impasse with other Southern California providers, including DISH and Cox Communications.
+The channel remains in an impasse with other Southern California providers, including DISH.